Dampish0/ModelTrainingLocal/README.md

 For training on online jupyter notebooks: https://github.com/Dampish0/ModelTrainingLocal

-HELLO, HERE IS THE CODE FOR TRAINING ON LOCAL PC.
+HELLO, HERE IS THE CODE FOR TRAINING ON LOCAL PC, ANY MODEL WORKS AS LONG AS IT RUNS ON PYTORCH.

 Here is training data, 2 DATASET DONT GET THEM CONFUSED!! https://huggingface.co/datasets/Dampish/QuickTrain/tree/main